-If you are being investigated or prosecuted in relation to the use of cryptocurrencies, the specialist team of solicitors at JMW is here to provide you with the expert legal advice, assistance and representation that you need.
+If you are being investigated or prosecuted in relation to the use of cryptocurrencies, the specialist team of cryptocurrency solicitors at JMW can provide you with the expert legal advice, assistance and representation that you need.

 Our business crime lawyers are well versed on the risks associated with cryptocurrencies and, as such, are well placed to help you deal with external investigations carried out by the Crown Prosecution Service (CPS), HM Revenue and Customs (HMRC) and the Financial Conduct Authority (FCA) and, ultimately, avoid prosecution.

-To speak to us about the consultation and advice we can provide, speak to our team today.
+To speak to us about the consultation and advice we can provide, speak to a member of our team of cryptocurrency solicitors today.
 Call 0800 652 5559 or complete our online enquiry form and a member of the team will give you a call back as quickly as possible.

 What is Cryptocurrency?